POptUS/POptUS/docs/contributing.rst

   with tools
-* Following with one or more paragraphs that do **not** summarize the changes made, but rather provide content that cannot be reverse engineered from the commits ``diff``.
+* Following with one or more paragraphs that do **not** summarize the changes made, but rather provide content that cannot be reverse engineered from the commit's ``diff``.
 This can include motivations, assumptions, changes to requirements, reasoning, observations, |etc|

-To embrace further using messages to capture lab notes, a final paragraph can be appended that describes what efforts were made to verify the correctness of the changes.
+To embrace using messages to capture lab notes, a final paragraph can be appended that describes what efforts were made to verify the correctness of the changes.